singhgautam7/GCP-PDE-preparation---GRS/study_material/others/ai_ml_terminologies.md

 |Petal length, petal widh, sepal length, sepal width|Flower Species|
 |Amount, product purchased, time of day, location|Fraud/Not Fraud|
 |Age, occupation, zip code, no. of years of education|Income|

-# Neural Networks and Deep Learning

-## Feature engineering
-To learn more about features, click [here](https://github.com/singhgautam7/GCP-PDE-preparation---GRS/blob/main/study_material/others/ai_ml_terminologies.md)
-### Definition
-Manipulation of features to improve the quality and predictive capabilities of machine learning models.
-This is known as feature engineering.
-### Steps
-- Identify useful features
-- Features may be in original data but might need some transformations
-- Features derived from other features.
-### Ways to engineering features
-- Transform the orginal features
-	- Ex: Lower case words and remove punctuation
-	- Map Numeric valriable to a scale of 0 to 1 if the different features are from different numeric range (**Normalization**)
-- Bucketing
-	- Create sub-groups of feature values
-	- This reduces number of values
-- Feature cross
-	- Cartesian product of two or more features
-	- Helps when there are non-linear relationships
-- Binary features
-	- Ex: is_red, is_blue etc
-- Decompose values to parts
-	- Ex: From date extract year, month and day

-## One-Hot Encoding
-- Map from an attribute value to a single bit in a binary array
-- Each postion in array represent a possible value
-- Ex: Red represent 100, Blue represent 010 and Green represent 001.
-Here we mapped colors to three different binary arrays